TheNosiriN/TypelessVector/README.md

 /// 1.
 Data can be pushed back just like vector int index = v.push_back(10);

 /// 2.
-It can also be emplaced but the type must be explicitly specified so the constructor can be called int index = v.emplace_back<int>();
+It can also be emplaced with arguments but the type must be specified so the constructor can be called int index = v.emplace_back<int>();

 ```